 As it was mentioned before, to make the right decision, you should take into consideration 3 factors:

-You must know who you are working with because not every service agent or consultant is suitable for every support channel.
-For example, some of them might have exceptional written skills but find phone calls stressful.
-Of course, you can train them and develop their skills, but before doing that, you should take an audit of their current skills and preferences.
+Understand your team You must know who you are working with because not every service agent or consultant suits every support channel.
+For example, some might have exceptional written skills but find phone calls stressful.
+Of course, you can train them and develop their skills, but you should audit their current skills and preferences before doing that.
 Answer questions like: how busy are they?
 What interests have they expressed regarding different types of support?
 What channels of communication do they prefer?
 What tools and systems do they use?
-Firstly identify channels where multiple team members already have experience.
-Try to increase overall performance through training, integrating systems to improve the workflow or acquire new software to work more efficiently.
-Then, offer these channels for customers on a trial basis and review their reaction.
+Firstly, identify channels where multiple team members already have experience.
+Try to increase overall performance through training, integrating systems to improve the workflow or acquiring new software to work more efficiently.
+Then, offer these channels to customers on a trial basis and review their reactions.

-There is a lot you should know about your customers.
+Know your customers There is a lot you should know about your customers.
 Where do they spend time online?
 Which channels do they want to use to talk to you?
 How old is your customer base?
 What types of questions do they have?
 What have your competitors got to offer?
 What preferences do your customers have?
-If you have help desk software, you are probably able to run a report and answer these questions.
+If you have help desk software, you can probably run a report and answer these questions.
 If not, you should research to improve your efficiency and performance.
-You should know how your customers want to contact you, not how they do it right now.
+You should know how your customers want to contact you, not how they do it now.